 - All appends must be completed within 10 days of the first append

 - You should be uploading the daily aggregated cost data, not the intra-day data.
 This really isn’t a problem since most ad platforms adjust their numbers at the end of the day and analyzing unfinalized data has minimal value.

 The biggest restrictions are the first two.
 It effectively limits you to 100 MB of imported data per day.
 Users running large campaigns can easily exceed this limit.
 You’ll need to be clever in how you upload your data to ensure you don’t hit these limits.

 Now that the data is in GA, you’ll want to be able to see a report with this data.
 Unfortunately, a built-in set of reports is the one thing missing.
 Instead, you’ll need to create a custom report.
 Below is a screenshot of one I created.
 If you’d like to create this report in your own profiles, simply click this link: Paid Search Performance.

 Once you’ve created the report, you’ll be able to do some really great analysis of campaign performance with all the bells and whistles that standard GA reports provide like the comparison view and pivot tables.

-This entry was posted in Cardinal Path, Web Analytics and tagged Data, Google Analytics, Import.
+This entry was posted in Technology, Cardinal Path, Web Analytics and tagged Data, Google Analytics, Import.
 Bookmark the permalink.